kiensh/Annotate/README.md

 ## ❓ Why?

 Sometimes you need to emphasize a part of your screen or share ideas visually, and Annotate fills that gap with a simple, efficient interface.
-It enables real-time screen annotations using tools like pen, arrow, highlighter, rectangle, circle, and text—perfect for highlighting and explaining concepts during presentations, live demos, or teaching sessions where visual annotations enhance understanding and clarity.
+It enables real-time screen annotations using tools like pen, arrow, highlighter, rectangle, circle, counter, and text—perfect for highlighting and explaining concepts during presentations, live demos, or teaching sessions where visual annotations enhance understanding and clarity.

 ## ✨ Features